-However, consulting Crossing, this was never once the case, before the forest was planted; "Turning south-westward we shall make our way to Hemstone Rocks, situated on that part of Long Ridge known as Tom's Hill, passing a few hut circles as we proceed.
+However, consulting Crossing, this was never once the case, before the forest was planted.
+He writes "Turning south-westward we shall make our way to Hemstone Rocks, situated on that part of Long Ridge known as Tom's Hill, passing a few hut circles as we proceed.
 Near to us, on the L., is the South Teign, and on the further side of that stream the slope of Assacombe Hill."

-Another visit in 2019 revealed that much of this clitter has been left undisturbed, for now.
+A more recent visit in 2019 revealed that much of this clitter has been left undisturbed, for now.